Asymptotic initial value representation of the solutions of semi-classical systems presenting smooth codimension one crossings: Propagation far away from the crossing area

-Indeed, by the technics of Appendix~\ref{app:C} that are classic when $\delta=1$ (see for example the recent edition of~\cite{corobook}), one constructs two maps ${\mathcal R}_1 (t,t_0,z)$ and ${\mathcal R}_2(t,t_0,z)$ introduced in~\eqref{def:Rell}) and one has the following result (see Proposition~\ref{evadia}).
+We use the techniques of Appendix~\ref{app:C} that are classic when $\delta=1$, see for example the recent edition of~\cite{corobook}.
+One constructs two maps ${\mathcal R}_1 (t,t_0,z)$ and ${\mathcal R}_2(t,t_0,z)$ as introduced in~\eqref{def:Rell} and obtains the following result, see also Proposition~\ref{evadia}).